 - Entrapment – Planning to action and the challenges that arise, developing trust, and clarifying roles and responsibilities.

 - I2U2ME2WE – Learn others names and talents, find common reasons for being on the same team and working for the same company.

 - Crossing Over – Improvement upon existing resources, shared leadership, and encouraging ideas from others.

 - Change up – Dealing with and quickly adjusting to change, learning from past experience and applying that knowledge to new situations, and innovative thinking while remaining within strictly set boundaries and rules.

 11:30 – 12:00 ALL GROUP

 Campus Living Community Puzzle OR Circles of Influence.

-    - Each participant will be supplied with a blank piece of a large jigsaw puzzle.
-And asked to draw

-    an image that represents the talents and skills they can bring to the Organization.
-Then the puzzle

-    will be assembled and a closing discussion will take place about the need to continually do your

-    best work, and work together.
+Community Puzzle: Each participant was supplied with a blank piece of a large jigsaw puzzle and asked to draw an image that represents the talents and skills they bring to the organization.
+Then the puzzle was assembled, and we hosted a closing discussion about the need to continually do your best work, and work together.

-    - Campus Living Staff will be broken into their work groups (meaning the staff and manger they will

-    be working with for the Academic Year).
-Each work group will be physically separate from all the

-    others.
-Additionally there will be a “resource area” with various resources that each work group

-    will need.
-The Campus Living Work groups must determine a best way to use, allocate and share or NOT
+Circles of Influence: Campus Living Staff was broken into their work groups (meaning the staff and manager they would be working with for the academic year).
+Each work group is physically separate from all the others.
+Additionally, there was a “resource area” with various resources that each work group will need.
+The Campus Living Work groups were instructed to determine the best way to use, allocate, and share (or NOT share) these resources.

-    share resources.

 - In a guided discussion and application to Campus Living Work.